By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Why do you procrastinate?

 Six factors appear to be major contributors to procrastination.
-No one factor seems to be solely responsible and you may experience one or more of theses causes.
+No one factor seems to be solely responsible and you may experience one or more of these causes.
 There are listed in roughly their order of importance based on some rather old research studies but most of us can and do procrastinate for several of the reasons on this list.

 1. Fear of Failure fuels procrastination.

-As we talk about fear of failure it is easy to see why being afraid you might fail at something would cause you to avoid doing it.
+As we talk about the fear of failure it is easy to see why being afraid you might fail at something would cause you to avoid doing it.
 Who wants to have to do something that has a high chance of failure?